IDMNYU/CreativeCoding_A_SP23_Bennett/Syllabus.md

 • Superior - A - Always arrives on time; assignments turned in properly and on time; respectful of others in class and gives feedback appropriately.

-• Satisifactory - C - Usually arrives on time; most assignments turned in on time; listens to others.
+• Satisfactory  - C - Usually arrives on time; most assignments turned in on time; listens to others.

 • Unexceptable - D/F - Often tardy; turns in assignments late; fails to prepare for class; in attentive to instructor or other students